We are fortunate to have a few of these models in stock presently as these are getting harder to come by in good condition.

 What does a WW2 US War Hero General and this watch range have in common ?
 Well General Omar Bradeley who commanded the 1st US Army Group at the Normandy landings and then 1.3 million men in the 12th US Army Group after that, was the Chairman of R&D at Bulova Watches in the early 1950's and signed off on this groundbreaking and innovative range of watches.
 The Bulova 23 did have a 23 Jewel movement but it was actually a whole range of diversely designed watches that were produced between 1954-1964.

 This Model is a Gents 1959 23 Beau Brummell JJW from 1959, it's in very good condition.
 The case is 10k White Gold Filled with a steel back with hardly any visible scratches .The white dial shows very little sign of wear and is set with 5 diamonds and raised silver batons which are clear and visible.

 Inside the case there is a Bulova 10BPAC 23 Jewel Automatic Movement signed Bulova Watch Co.
 USA

-Cosmetically overall this is in fair to good condition and running well
+Cosmetically overall this was one excellent Watch in very good condition and running well.